JWH709/Buffoon-Builder/Notes/NOTES.md

 - BuildingList:  Use the right hand panel that shows blind info.
 - SidePanelContainer(? might be the name for it):
 - Navbar stuff:

+## June 10th

+- Need to fix the backgrounds for building list today as well as add backgrounds for SidePanel & proper background for JokerInfo.
+- Look into spring
+- added backgrounds, now I need to make edits to the CSS to the css to make sure everything fits into place